Winter Family Fun in Northern Rhode Island

 Where to Stay

-Family-friendly lodging options include Holiday Inn Express in Woonsocket and Smithfield, Hampton Inns in Smithfield and Pawtucket (all with indoor pools and hot breakfast included), the Courtyard by Marriott in Lincoln, and the All Seasons Inn and Suites in Smithfield.
+Family-friendly lodging options include Holiday Inn Express in Woonsocket and Smithfield, Hampton Inns in Smithfield and Pawtucket (all with indoor pools and hot breakfast included), the Courtyard by Marriott in Lincoln, and the budget friendly Surestay Plus Hotel in Smithfield.
 The Holiday Inn Express in downtown Woonsocket is within walking distance to attractions like the Museum of Work and Culture and the Polar Express, while the is Hampton Inn in Pawtucket is just a few blocks away from the Slater Mill National Historic Site and the picturesque Pawtucket Falls.
 Grace Note Farm in the village of Pascoag offers family "farmstays" and overnight accommodations on a working farm, with gourmet meals served by the owners, equestrian trail rides, and an indoor concert series that runs through December.